Nawrin2k16/Dungeon_Quest/README.md

 - **Obstacles**: Obstacles like fire (`🔥`), stones (`🪨`), and traps (`🛑`) are scattered throughout the grid.
 Players must navigate around these to avoid getting stuck.

 - **Treasure**: The treasure is placed in a reachable location on the grid, and players must reach it before the monsters do.

 ---

-## Pathfinding Algorithms

-- **BFS (Breadth-First Search)**: Used in Level 1.
-It guarantees the shortest path but does not consider optimal routes or obstacles.

-- **A***: Used in Level 2.
-A* uses both distance and heuristic to find the shortest and most efficient path to the target.

-- **Reinforcement Learning**: Used in Level 3 and higher.
-The monster learns from its experiences, optimizing its movement strategies using a Q-table.

----